Lawn: Social impacts

 The prevalence of the lawns in films such as Pleasantville (1998) and Edward Scissorhands (1990) alludes to the importance of the lawn as a social mechanism that gives great importance to visual representation of the American suburb as well as its practised culture.
 It is implied that a neighbor whose lawn is not in pristine condition is morally corrupt, emphasizing the role a well-kept lawn plays in neighborly and community relationships.
-In both of these films, green space surrounding a house in the suburbs becomes an indicator of moral integrity as well as of social and gender norms - lawn care has long been associated with men.
+In both of these films, green space surrounding a house in the suburbs becomes an indicator of moral integrity as well as of social and gender norms – lawn care has long been associated with men.
 These lawns also reinforce class and societal norms by subtly excluding those who may not have been able to afford a house with a lawn.

 The lawn as a reflection of someone's character and the neighborhood at large is not restricted to films; the same theme appears in The Great Gatsby (1925), by American novelist F. Scott Fitzgerald.
 Character Nick Carraway rents the house next to Gatsby's and fails to maintain his lawn according to West Egg standards.
-The rift between the two lawns troubles Gatsby to the point that he dispatches his gardener to mow Nick's grass and thereby establish uniformity.
+The rift between the two lawns troubles Gatsby to the point that he dispatches his gardener to mow Carraway's grass and thereby establish uniformity.